yichizhng/bwt/README.md

 rdtscll.h
-Implementations of rdtscll for 32-bit and 64-bit platforms via #defines and inline assembly (for performance testing)
+Implementations of rdtscll for 32-bit and 64-bit platforms via #defines and inline assembly (for performance testing).
+Currently in 64-bit mode.

 rnaseqtest.c
 Testing code for RNA-seq; modeled mostly after searchtest.c, although with